 Learn step by step how to make a smoked corned beef brisket on ANY grill or smoker!

-Take this classic St. Patrick’s Day tradition to the next level, whether you are using a Traeger pellet grill, an electric smoker, or a plain old gas grill, we’ve got you covered!
+Take this classic St. Patrick’s Day tradition to the next level, whether you are using a pellet grill like a Traeger, Camp Chef, or Pit Boss, an electric smoker like a Masterbuilt, or just a conventional propane grill like a Weber.

 Let’s get started!

 A corned beef brisket is a classic St. Patrick’s Day tradition, typically simmered beyond recognition for hours until it is devoid of all beefy flavor and texture.

 Today we are going to create a delicious SMOKED corned beef brisket slow cooking it on a smoker or grill rather than in a pot of greasy water.

 We are going to cover:

 - How to prep your corned beef for the smoker

 - How to set up different grills and smokers for a smoked corned beef brisket